-Roman is a Vice President at H.I.G.
-BioHealth Partners and focuses on development stage and growth investments in biopharmaceuticals, medical devices, and diagnostics.
+Quentin Langlois is a Vice President at H.I.G.
+BioHealth Partners where he focuses on investment opportunities in the life sciences industry, including biopharmaceuticals, medical devices, and diagnostics.

 Sami Mnaymneh is a Founder and Co-CEO of H.I.G.
 Capital.
 He has directed the firm's development since its founding in 1993 and approves all capital commitments made by H.I.G.
 Sami currently serves on the Board of Columbia College and on the Dean's Council of the Harvard Law School.